 The symptoms of a B12 deficiency can often go unnoticed until irreversible implications have occurred, so it is a good idea to get a blood test regularly.

 This is an important point that everybody should be aware of prior to transitioning to a plant-based diet.

-Dark leafy greens, almonds and calcium set-tofu can be great additions to the diet to help meet this target, but it is important to do your homework and ensure you are consuming sufficient amounts.
+Dark leafy greens, almonds and calcium set-tofu can be great additions to the diet to help meet this target.
+It is important to ensure you are consuming sufficient amounts.

-A well-planned plant-based diet can ensure that you are not doing anything that encourages loss of bone mineral density.
-If you cannot reach your calcium needs through food, it could be worthwhile considering calcium supplementation.
+A well-planned plant-based diet can ensure that you are not doing anything that encourages the loss of bone mineral density.
+If you do not reach your calcium needs through food, it could be worthwhile to consider calcium supplementation.

-Iron is another nutrient that can be more difficult to meet needs of while on a plant-based diet.
+Iron is another nutrient that can be more difficult to meet the needs while on a plant-based diet.

-Therefore, it is important to focus on not only consuming sufficient iron through foods such as lentils dark leafy green vegetables, but also strategies to improve absorption.
+Therefore, it is important to focus on not only consuming sufficient iron through foods such as lentils and dark leafy green vegetables but also strategies to improve absorption.

-Meanwhile tea/coffee can reduce absorption, so you would likely want to consume them away from when you are having iron rich foods.
+Meanwhile tea/coffee can reduce absorption, so you would want to consume them away from when you are having iron-rich foods.